haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 <hr>
 <hr>

-## BONUS:How to Use ARCTIC-3D to Predict Active Residues of Protein?
+## BONUS: How to Use ARCTIC-3D to Predict Active Residues of Protein?

 Predicting residues that participate in the binding  is an essential step in integrative docking when no experimental interaction data is available.
 In this section, we explain how to use [ARCTIC-3D](https://wenmr.science.uu.nl/arctic3d/){:target="_blank"}, a structure-based tool that identifies and clusters interface residues based on homologous protein complexes.
 These predicted residues are then used as active residues in HADDOCK3.